 Every year in May, the US celebrates Endangered Species Day.
 This is a day where we get to learn about plants and animals that are at risk and also to be able to participate in local conservation efforts.
-It’s a day to recognize and support national efforts to protect our endangered species and also their habitats.
+The endangered animals day is to recognize and support national efforts to protect our engendered species and also their habitats.

 We thank these organizations for all the work they have done and continue to do.
 Well done guys!
 But, it’s also up to us to help out!
-Endangered species also need your help.
+Endangered animals and plants also need your help.

 This May, join friends, family, and neighbors in your community and learn about everyday actions you can take to help protect our most vulnerable wildlife for generations to come.
-Take a look at what species are endangered, and raise awareness of what you can do to help.
+Take a look at what is at risk, and raise awareness of what you can do to help.

 What is Endangered Species Day?

-Endangered Species day is an opportunity for people everywhere, of all ages to learn about the importance of protecting endangered species and educating them on what everyday actions they can take in order to help protect them.
+The day is an opportunity for people everywhere, of all ages to learn about the importance of protecting animals and plants and educating them on what everyday actions they can take in order to help protect them.

 Our research found that the National Endangered Species Day was enacted by the United States Congress, in 2006, and is now celebrated throughout the world as a day of celebration of the world’s wildlife and wild places.

-Endangered Species Day is celebrated each year on the third day in May, some places carry out the celebrations throughout the month of May where zoos, aquariums, parks, botanic gardens, wildlife refuges, museums, schools, community centers, conservation groups and other organizations throughout the country hold events.
-These events can be tours, special speaker presentations, exhibits, children’s activities and more to celebrate Endangered Species Day.
+It celebrated each year on the third day in May, some places carry out the celebrations throughout the month of May where zoos, aquariums, parks, botanic gardens, wildlife refuges, museums, schools, community centers, conservation groups, and other organizations throughout the country hold events.
+These events can be tours, special speaker presentations, exhibits, children’s activities and more to celebrate the day.

-There are so many ways you can do your bit this Endangered Species Day, and even any other day of the year!
+There are so many ways you can do your bit on this day and even any other day of the year!
 Donations and adoption make great gifts to any animal enthusiast.
 Show your support and take action to save your favorite species.
-We have listed below, just some ideas on how you can celebrate Endangered Species Day today;
+We have listed below, just some ideas on how you can celebrate;

-- Take Action – Donate today to any of your preferred charities or organizations.
+- Take Action – Donate today to one of your preferred endangered species charity or organizations.
 Adopt an animal to help with their conservation.
 We have listed different ways you can show your support on our Project Ocean page

-- Help Spread the Word via Social Media – Share an Endangered Species Day story or wildlife message with your friends and family.
+- Help Spread the Word via Social Media – Share a story or wildlife message with your friends and family.
 Make sure to include #EndangeredSpeciesDay in your tweet.

-- Update your Facebook Cover Photo – Show your support for endangered species with a photo of your favorite wildlife species.
+- Update your Facebook Cover Photo – Show your support with a photo of your favorite wildlife.
 Let us know you did it by tagging @OceanScubaDive

-- Attend an Endangered Species Day Event – Events are held across the country to highlight endangered species stories.
+- Attend an Event – Events are held across the country to highlight some of the stories.

 - Spread the Word about Biodiversity – Share this Blog Post!